Apple announces 1st East Coast campus in North Carolina - WTMJ

 “This is an important milestone that strengthens our position as a tech hub,” said Michael Haley, executive director of Wake County Economic Development.

-Apple also said it plans to establish a $100 million fund to support schools and community initiatives in the Raleigh-Durham area and contribute more than $110 million in North Carolina infrastructure spending.
+Apple also said it plans to establish a $100 million fund to support schools and community initiatives in the Raleigh-Durham area.
+The incentives agreement also means $112 million will go to a state account designed to help rural areas improve infrastructure to attract companies.

 State Commerce Secretary Machelle Sanders said the 3,000 positions Apple will create will be in addition to the company’s existing 1,100-worker footprint in the state.

-In 2018, Apple unveiled plans to expand operations in Texas.
+In a blow to Cooper and top Republican state lawmakers, Apple unveiled plans in 2018 to expand operations in Texas.
 Cooper said he believes the company’s decision not to move to North Carolina at the time may have stemmed in part from the passage of a 2016 law that required people to use the restroom of the sex assigned to them at birth.
 That law was partially repealed a year later.

+This time, Apple considered Ohio as the principal competitor to North Carolina to land the new campus, but other unnamed states were still in the running, according to the incentives summary provided by the Commerce Department.

 The governor said he privately spoke with Apple CEO Tim Cook on Saturday, who explained that “he feels good about our diversity, inclusion and anti-discrimination landscape.”